METMEDIUM SIGNALMANAGEMENT10-K

-MetLife executed a significant organizational restructuring in Q4 2025, creating MetLife Investment Management as a new reportable segment while eliminating MetLife Holdings as a segment.
+MetLife executed a significant organizational restructuring in Q4 2025, elevating its asset management business (MIM) to a standalone reportable segment while consolidating MetLife Holdings into Corporate Other.

 Comparing 2026-02-19 vs 2025-02-21View on EDGAR →